BepInEx/HarmonyX/README.md

 ***

 > **NOTE**
 > The library is still WIP, see [current roadmap](https://github.com/BepInEx/HarmonyX/issues/2) for more details.
+> Note that this is a **fork** of Harmony 2 and not original version!

 ## About